jakub-tucek/clusterize/README.md

 ## Installation

-Basic installation is installed by running following command in your terminal:
+The tool can be installed by execution of following command in the terminal:
 ```
 $ sh -c "$(curl -fsSL https://raw.githubusercontent.com/jakub-tucek/metacentrum-cli/master/src/scripts/install.sh) v0.13"
 ```